 After over a decade, the Eastern Europeans adjusted to democracy, so the need for the Marshall center is questionable.
 There is no doubt that this center could host conferences at another Army base in Germany without the overhead required at remote Garmisch, which includes an elementary school.
 If our Army needs to sponsor conferences, it can use any of the hundreds of large hotels in Europe near U.S. Army bases.
 There is no need to tie up a hundred American soldiers and employ hundreds of German citizens to support an exclusive resort near the Alps.
 Garmisch pretends that a NATO school 12 miles away is a tenant of the base, but it operates itself.

-The Edelweiss ski lodge can remain, without the ultra-expensive appendage of a U.S. military base, where 90% of the support costs are to support the base garrison personnel.
+The Edelweiss ski lodge may remain if it can operate without a subsidy, but there is no need for the ultra-expensive appendage of a U.S. military base, where 90% of the support costs are to support the base garrison personnel.
 This closure recommendation will not surprise army officers in Europe, who've been wondering how long their Generals can keep this perk out of the headlines and hidden from Congress.
 One can argue for an American military presence in Europe, but no one can claim that millions of dollars each year are needed to maintain an exclusive ski resort with a golf course near the Alps.

 Carlton Meyer editor@G2mil.com